leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

 The amount Core Fitness owes to Easy Clean is in the Accounts Payable account.

-> Note
->
-> “Accounts Payable is a liability account that keeps track of how much a business owes because it was billed by vendors rather than immediately paying cash.
+> **Accounts Payable** is a liability account that keeps track of how much a business owes because it was billed by vendors rather than immediately paying cash.
 A liability is a debt a business owes.
-The Accounts Payable account is used as a substitute for Cash when a business purchases something or receives a service from a vendor and does not pay cash immediately, but instead is billed on account (sent an invoice) and expected to pay in the future.”
+The Accounts Payable account is **used as a substitute for Cash when a business purchases something or receives a service from a vendor and does not pay cash immediately**, but instead is billed on account (sent an invoice) and expected to pay in the future.

 3\.
 Core Fitness pays Easy Clean on account for the invoice it received on 6/1.